Shortly before the age of four, Jason* spoke his first words. And not just a word here and there, but three-word sentences.

 Progress that Inspires Diet Compliance

-A restricted diet can be especially challenging with children, particularly picky ones such as Ammon.
+A restricted diet can be especially challenging with children, particularly picky ones such as Jason.
 Crystal eased in by focusing on foods that she knew he would actually eat.

 She also cleared out non-compliant foods to reduce temptations.
 She found recipes in advance so that they were not caught without a plan.